alesharay/kubernetes-vault/cka/7 - Networking/9 - Ingress.md

 Ingress Resources

 - An <b><i><span style="color:#d46644">ingress resource</span></i></b> is a set of rules and configurations applied on the <b><i><span style="color:#d46644">ingress controller</span></i></b>
-	- E.g. a rule can be configured to say "forward all incoming traffic to a single application" or "[[0.1 - Switching, Routing, Gateways CNI in Kubernetes|route]] traffic to different applications based on the URL", etc…
+	- E.g. a rule can be configured to say "forward all incoming traffic to a single application" or "[[0.1 - Switching, Routing, Gateways CNI in Kubernetes ✅|route]] traffic to different applications based on the URL", etc…

 ![[ingress-17.png]]